intel/document-automation/README.md

 You will see print-outs on your head-node terminal as the indexing process progresses.
 When the indexing process is finished, you will see the embedding time and save time being printed out on the terminal. </p>

 ### Run single-node indexing pipeline with Docker compose
-Our reference `docker-compose.yml` is set up to work with the setup described in the [Getting Started](#getting-started) section.
+Our reference `docker-compose.yml` is set up to work with the setup described in the [Get Started](#getting-started) section.
 If you want to set up your directories in a different way, you can export environment varibles listed in the table below, before you run docker compose commands for the indexing pipeline.

 | Environment Variable Name | Default Value | Description |
 | --- | --- | --- |